Jack Says: Production

 Directed by Bob Phillips, the film was produced by Lucky Strike Productions & Kalimasu Productions.
 The Director of Photography was Bob Komar.
-The screenplay was written by Paul Tanter and Film editing was by Paula Baker.
+The screenplay was written by Paul Tanter and film editing was by Paula Baker.
 The music is created by film composer David Beard with additional music by Lee Miller, Louise Heaney, Mike Watts, Dan Marfisi, Matt Perry and John Harvey.

 Release notes

 It has been screened at, nominated for, and won awards at numerous UK and international film festivals.
-The film was released on DVD on 22 September 2008.
-It has been followed by the sequel films Jack Said and Jack Falls.
+The film was released straight to DVD on 22 September 2008.

+It was followed by the prequel film Jack Said in 2009, and the sequel Jack Falls in 2011.

 Graphic novel prequel

 A prequel story to the film is available as a graphic novel.
 Titled Jack Said; ISBN 978-0-9556927-0-3; it details the events leading up to the beginning of the Jack Says film.
 The graphic novel is written by Paul Tanter and illustrated by Oscar Alvarado.